 Portobello Class Jollyboat

-Sprite is a Portobello Class 3 Jollyboat owned by Royal West of Scotland Amateur Boat Club.
+This year we have two Portobello Class Jollyboats owned by Royal West of Scotland Amateur Boat Club.
 It was donated to Royal West along with two more by Portobello Watersports Club when they closed in the late 1980’s.
 Royal West were still racing this style of boat and hosting the annual Scottish Jollyboat Championships, so it was appropriate that they take ownership to preserve them.
 Jollyboats were the last form of fixed seat rowing boats used for competition on the River Clyde before clubs moved to finer sliding seat boats.